Exntpf/IEEE2030.5_server_rust/source_code/src/packages/common/README.md

 Defines traits and structs described generally in section 8.2 and in detail in section B.2.3.2. specifically, describes the Resource trait and traits that extend it (e.g. List, IdentifiedObject)

+For List objects, all is the total number of entries, and result is the number of results returned to the client.
+Link objects simply return the URI (as a String) of the Resource they link to.
+ListLink's return the URI's of List Resources.

 ## Objects

 Described mainly in section 10.2.3 detail in section B.2.3.3.
 Specifically, it contains the traits and objects for Events and related types that extend it (e.g. RandomizableEvent)